iweld/chicago_crime_and_weather/README.md

 **Website**: https://www.shaker.dev <br />
 **LinkedIn**: https://www.linkedin.com/in/jaime-shaker/  <br />

+:exclamation: If you find this repository helpful, please consider giving it a :star:.
+Thanks! :exclamation:

 ## Introduction
 An SQL analysis of reported crimes in the city of Chicago and the average daily temperature between 2018 and 2022.